-© Sarah Beesley – MHD Hons, Advanced Certificate in Herbal Medicine, Integrative Health Practitioner
+© Sarah Beesley – MHD Hons, Advanced Certificate in Herbal Medicine, Functional Medicine Practitioner and Health Coach

 The following information is not intended to diagnose any condition or to replace the advice of your doctor.

 Metal and Mineral Analysis is available from The Self Heal Clinic.

 Our test comes with a personalised 20+ page report including a full treatment outline.
 The cost of this test when done as part of The Ultimate Health Program is $270.
 It is $370 when done as a casual client.
 It requires a hair sample which must be prepped correctly.
 Details about why we use hair are outlined towards the end of the article below.